Dmytro-Byrka/Portfolio-Data-Analyst/README.md

-# Portfolio-SQL
-SQL exercises and pet-projects
+Hello and thanks for interest.
+This repo contains examples of SQL code I've written for different coding exercises and pet-projects.